EddieNguyen2012/Thrombin-Drug_Discovery/README.md

 - Save the model comparison plot to `predictions_train.png`.

 These steps culminate in the construction of a Random Forest model, alongside a comparison of various regression models to predict the bioactivity of molecular inhibitors against Thrombin, offering insights into model performance and guiding future model selection.

-## Results

-- Optimize the Random Forest model parameters to enhance prediction accuracy.
-- Test the model on an external validation set for further assessment of its predictive capabilities.
-- Explore additional machine learning algorithms and compare their performance.

 ## Future Work